 Tenders and contracts

-The ACCC manages and reports its tenders and procurements in accordance with the Financial Management and Accountability Act 1997.
+The ACCC manages and reports its tenders and procurements in accordance with the Public Governance, Performance and Accountability Act 2013.

 Legislation for a public interest disclosure scheme commenced on 15 January 2014.
 The ACCC has established agency procedures for dealing with public interest disclosures.